Voter Suppression & Spoiled Ballots

 "The NAACP Memphis Branch also has concerns about how voters could be further disenfranchised if their votes are thrown out as a part of the IRV process."

-Minneapolis has used IRV in recent elections.
+Minneapolis has used RCV in recent elections.
 Immediately, researchers discovered problems of discrimination.
-Prof. Jacobs, director of the Center for the Study of Politics and Governance at the University of Minnesota’s Humphrey School, found IRV (called RCV In Minneapolis) "leaves open the well-documented voting gap that favors white voters and the affluent."
+Prof. Jacobs, director of the Center for the Study of Politics and Governance at the University of Minnesota’s Humphrey School, found RCV "leaves open the well-documented voting gap that favors white voters and the affluent."

-Oakland first used IRV in 2010.
+Oakland first used RCV in 2010.
 They spent hundreds of thousand of dollars on education, including a concerted effort in traditionally disenfranchised communities.
 Below are the results:

-Immediately following the controversial Oakland IRV election, Oakland Council President Ignacio De La Fuente submitted a resolution to REPEAL IRV (RCV), noting the "controversial Ranked Choice Voter System has disenfranchised and confused many Oakland voters even after spending hundreds of thousand of dollars on voter education".
-It was blocked by the new councilmembers who were elected using IRV.
+Immediately following the controversial Oakland IRV election, Oakland Council President Ignacio De La Fuente submitted a resolution to REPEAL RCV, noting the "controversial Ranked Choice Voter System has disenfranchised and confused many Oakland voters even after spending hundreds of thousand of dollars on voter education".
+It was blocked by the new councilmembers who were elected using RCV.